A Black man died after he was pinned to the ground by security guards at a Milwaukee hotel. Now his family wants answers - KESQ

 By Alisha Ebrahimji, CNN

-(CNN) — The death of a Black man after he was pinned to the ground by security guards at a Wisconsin hotel last month has left his family with more questions than answers – despite parts of the encounter being captured by witnesses.
+(CNN) — The death of a Black man after he was pinned to the ground by security guards at a Wisconsin hotel last month is being investigated by prosecutors as a homicide as his family grapples with more questions than answers – despite parts of the encounter being captured by witnesses on video.

 Part of a video posted on social media shows four security guards pinning Mitchell to the ground.
-In the video, Mitchell can be heard grunting and pleading with the guards, repeatedly saying “please” and “I’m sorry.”
+Mitchell can be heard grunting and pleading with the guards, repeatedly saying “please” and “I’m sorry.”

-One of the guards, who appears to be White, can be heard saying “stay down,” and “stop fighting,” as the others, who appear to be people of color, hold Mitchell down.
+One of the guards, who appears to be White, can be heard saying “stay down,” and “stop fighting,” as the others, who appear to be people of color, hold Mitchell down, the video shows.
 The same guard is heard calling out to witnesses, “This is what happens when you go into the ladies room.”

 It’s unclear what led up to Mitchell’s encounter with the security guards, how long it took police officers to arrive on the scene, and what Mitchell was doing at the hotel.

-When officers arrived, Mitchell was unresponsive and pronounced dead despite lifesaving measures that were taken, Milwaukee Police told CNN on Tuesday without mentioning Mitchell by name.
+When officers arrived, Mitchell was unresponsive and pronounced dead despite lifesaving measures, Milwaukee Police told CNN on Tuesday without mentioning Mitchell by name.

+The local prosecutor is investigating Mitchell’s death as a homicide, he said.

+“Mr. Mitchell’s death is a tragedy, and we extend our deepest condolences to his family,” said Milwaukee County District Attorney John Chisholm said in a statement Wednesday.

 The preliminary manner of death for Mitchell is homicide, Karen Domagalski from the Milwaukee County Medical Examiner’s Office told CNN on Tuesday, but the final manner is yet to be determined.